chapopoo/TO-DO-Application/README.md

 The project is organized into the following files:

 🚀 Features
-Add tasks: Create new tasks with titles and descriptions.
+Add tasks: Create new tasks with titles and descriptions.<br>
 Edit tasks: Modify existing tasks to update details.(In progress) Delete tasks: Remove tasks that are no longer needed.
 Mark tasks as completed: Track the progress of your tasks.